carldunham/useful-cookery/.github/README.md

 - **Jobs**:
   - **Markdown Lint**: Validates Markdown files
   - **Format Check**: Ensures code formatting standards are met using Prettier
+  - **Check Generated Code**: Verifies that generated code is up to date with the GraphQL schema

 ### PR Checks (`pr-checks.yml`)